 What are Essential Oils?

-Have you ever wondered what are essential oils?
+What are essential oils, have you ever wondered?
 Where do essential oils come from?

 Essential oils are an fragrant, vital fluid distilled from flowers, shrubs, leaves, trees, roots, and seeds.
 Because they are necessary for the life of the plant and play a vital role in the biological processes of the vegetation, these substances are called “essential” because they carry the life-blood, intelligence, and vibrational energy that endow them with the healing power to sustain their own life—and help the people who use them.

 Before starting your blend it is necessary to understand how essential oils work in general, as well as learn about their unique characteristics.
 Study their aroma profiles so you will know which ones will work for your blend.

 Essential oil are derived from a natural plant source, you will notice that the oil does not leave an “oily” or greasy spot.
 Unlike fatty vegetable oils used for cooking (composed of molecules to large to penetrate at a cellular level), essential oil are a non-greasy liquid composed of tiny molecules that can permeate every cell and administer healing at the most fundamental level of our body.
 Their unique chemical makeup allows them to pass through the skin and the cell membranes where most needed.
 When applied to the skin, they quickly are absorbed and go right to action.
 (Note: Be sure to check with the safety guidelines before applying any essential oil to the skin.)
 Because of their structural complexity, essential oil are able to perform various functions with just a few drops diffused in the air or applied to the skin.

 Modern medicine has attempted to replicate the chemical constituents and healing capabilities of essential oil, but cannot.
 Man-made pharmaceuticals lack the intelligence and life-force found in the healing oils.
 Most synthetic prescriptions have several undesirable side effects—even some that are detrimental.